detierno/cloniter/README.md

 interacts with the system.

 ### Object orientated messages with no long chains
-No `ActiveRecord` chains scattered in models/controllers
+No `ActiveRecord` chains scattered in models/controllers.

 ### Components
-Make rails view layer more sane
+Make rails view layer more sane (In probation yet)

 ## Setup
 - Requirements